 Most importantly, we work to serve and learn alongside our news consumers in Detroit.

 Outlier Media is a fiscally sponsored project of Investigative Reporters and Editors.
-We are grateful for the generous grant support from the Community Foundation of Southeast Michigan, News Integrity Initiative and the John S. and James L. Knight Foundation.
+We are grateful for the generous grant support from the Community Foundation of Southeast Michigan, News Integrity Initiative, Democracy Fund and the John S. and James L. Knight Foundation.
 This project was initially supported by a pilot grant from the W.K.
 Kellogg Foundation.

 Outlier owes a particular debt of gratitude to the JSK Fellowship at Stanford University, Kimberly Springer, James Hamilton, Dawn Garcia, Jim Bettinger, Aaron Glantz, Andrew Haeg, Jennifer Brandel, and the crew at Michigan Radio; in particular Tamar Charney, Sarah Hulett, Vince Duffy, Jennifer Guerra, Dustin Dwyer, and Brittany Bartkoviak.